graphchecker/moodle-qtype_graphchecker/INSTALL.md

 The installation should now be complete.
 To test that GraphChecker works correctly, you can perform the following procedure (which also will give you an idea of how GraphChecker's interface works):

-* In any quiz, click *Edit quiz* and add a new question.
+* In any quiz, click *Questions* and add a new question.
 When asked which question type you want to add, select GraphChecker.
 * Enter ‘Two vertices’ for the question name and ‘Draw any graph with two vertices.’ for the question text.
 Make sure that the answer type is set to *Undirected graph*.
 * In the section *Checks*, click *Add check*.
 In the dialog box that appears, click the plus icon next to *Vertex count*, so that the *Vertex count* check will be added to the list of checks.
 * Set the expected number of vertices to 2 using the input box in the check.